 Archaeological sites and the information they contain cannot be restored once they have been lost.
 The government has recognised this through publication of National Planning Policy Framework (NPPF) which provides guidance on the treatment of archaeological remains in the planning process.

-In the London context, Brent has seen comparatively little archaeological excavation since the war.
-In the main, such excavations have been undertaken by the Wembley History Society and in recent years by the Museum of London, but the finds have been limited and not widely publicised.
-There is the potential for more discoveries through the planning process.
+Brent has seen comparatively little archaeological excavation since the war and there is the potential for more discoveries through the planning process.
+In the main, such excavations have been undertaken by the Wembley History Society and in recent years by the Museum of London, but finds have been limited.
+The most significant being a Bronze Age urn from Brent reservoir displayed at Brent Museum and Archives

 The council has identified four Archaeological Priority Areas (APAs) where there is significant known archaeological interest or potential for new discoveries.
-APAs are used to help highlight where development might affect heritage assets.
+It has also identified 40 local Sites of Archaeological Importance (SAI).
+APAs and SAI are used to help highlight where development might affect heritage assets.

 It should be noted that archaeological remains are not only confined to the archaeological priority areas and sites of interest can be identified outside these zones.

-The results of archaeological investigations take the form of written reports, copies of which can be requested from the council's planning department.
+The results of archaeological investigations can be requested from the council's planning department.
 Alternatively you can request the reports from the Greater London Historic Environment Record at Historic England.